 Data Analysis

-Data in this study was presented in tables and charts and the result analysed using simple percentages.
+Data was presented in tables and charts and the result analysed using simple percentages.
 The one-way ANOVA was used to analyse significant level on parasite species assemblage.

 Results

-A total of 86 freshly harvested Rhynchophorus phoenicis larva was subjected to parasitological analysis in this study and 28 (32.6%) were reportedly infected with parasites and 58 (67.4%) were free from parasites.
+A total of 86 freshly harvested Rhynchophorus phoenicis larvae were subjected to parasitological analysis in this study and 28 (32.6%) were reportedly infected with parasites and 58 (67.4%) were free from parasites.

 Fig. 2- Infected and uninfected palm weevil larvae with parasites